xiaogouxo/PyIDM/README.md

 ---
 # How to install PyIDM?
-You have 3 options to run pyIDM on your operating system:
+You have 3 options to run PyIDM on your operating system:

 1. **Windows portable version**:<br>
-Latest Windows portable version available [here](https://github.com/pyIDM/pyIDM/releases/latest). <br>
+Latest Windows portable version available [here](https://github.com/pyIDM/PyIDM/releases/latest). <br>
-unzip, and run from pyidm.exe, no installation required.
+unzip, and run from PyIDM.exe, no installation required.

 2. **PyPi**:<br>
     `python -m pip install pyidm --upgrade --no-cache`